 Residential electric service represents the provision of electric service to residential customers within the NSPM service territory.
-Costs associated with this service relate to the generation or purchase and delivery of electricity through Company-owned transmission and distribution facilities, primarily fuel or purchased power costs, facilities operation and maintenance ("O&M") and depreciation costs, and administrative and general ("A&G") costs.
+Costs associated with this service relate to the generation or purchase and delivery of electricity through Company-owned transmission and distribution facilities, primarily fuel or purchased power costs, facilities O&M and depreciation costs, and A&G costs.
 These costs reside within the NSPM Electric Utility.